Night Gallery

+Background

-Format
+Format and style

 Serling appeared in an art gallery setting as the curator and introduced the macabre tales that made up each episode by unveiling paintings (by artists Thomas J. Wright and Jaroslav "Jerry" Gebr) that depicted the stories.
 His intro usually was, “Good evening, and welcome to a private showing of three paintings, displayed here for the first time.
 Each is a collector’s item in its own way—not because of any special artistic quality, but because each captures on a canvas, suspended in time and space, a frozen moment of a nightmare.”

 Night Gallery regularly presented adaptations of classic fantasy tales by authors such as H. P. Lovecraft, as well as original works, many of which were by Serling himself.

-During its second season, the series also began using original comic blackout sketches between the longer story segments in some episodes.
-Rod Serling vehemently opposed their presence on the show, and as such, several of them have no introduction from Serling.
-He stated "I thought they [the blackout sketches] distorted the thread of what we were trying to do on Night Gallery.
-I don't think one can show Edgar Allan Poe and then come back with Flip Wilson for 34 seconds.
-I just don't think they fit."
-These types of segments were much less frequent in the third and final season.
+Night Gallerys multi-segment presentation mirrored the EC horror comics of the 1950s, and hadn't been seen on television before, except for on the one-off "Trio for Terror" episode of Thriller in 1961.

-The series was introduced with a pilot television film consisting of three segments or movies, that aired on November 8, 1969, and featured the directorial debut, the second segment, of Steven Spielberg, as well as one of the last acting performances by Joan Crawford.
+The series was introduced with a pilot television film consisting of three segments or movies, that aired on November 8, 1969.
+All three were written by Serling, with the second segment of the film, "Eyes", being the directorial debut of Steven Spielberg, as well as one of the last acting performances by Joan Crawford.
+Spielberg went on to direct a segment in the first season in 1970, titled "Make Me Laugh", which was another Serling teleplay.
+This segment was shot as one long take, and Spielberg said it "appalled" network executives due to its unorthodox style.

-Night Gallery was initially part of a rotating anthology or wheel series called Four in One.
-This 1970–1971 television series rotated four separate shows, including McCloud, SFX (San Francisco International Airport) and The Psychiatrist.
-Two of these, Night Gallery and McCloud, were renewed for the 1971–1972 season, with McCloud becoming the most popular and longest running of the four.
+According to Rod Serling's wife Carol, NBC envisioned Night Gallery as being a show about "action, ghouls and gore".
+While Serling was fine with having horror elements, he wanted it to be infused with social commentary.
+Some of Serling's scripts were rejected by producer Jack Laird.
+He was a fan of the classic Universal Monsters horror films, and preferred NBC's vision of the show.Night Gallery was initially part of a wheel series called Four in One.
+This 1970–1971 television series rotated three other shows with Night Gallery, including McCloud, San Francisco International Airport and The Psychiatrist.
+When Four in One was cancelled, McCloud joined another wheel series, The NBC Mystery Movie, and Night Gallery was spun off as a standalone series.